-Unless you’ve been living under a rock, you are probably already aware of Europe’s new GDPR (General Data Protection Regulation), a legal framework to help secure user data and personalization information.
+Unless you’ve been living under a rock, you are probably already aware of Europe’s GDPR (General Data Protection Regulation), a legal framework to help secure user data and personalization information.
 As of May 2018 - it is now in effect and being enforced.

 While GDPR has created major changes in the way that European businesses handle data, it also affects anyone in the world who is part of the global economy with an online presence.

 Does your company have a website that can be accessed by Europe?
 Are you emailing even one EU citizen?
 Then GDPR probably affects you.
 Why?
 Because if you are collecting personal data from anyone in the EU, then you are also subject to the GDPR, regardless of where your company is.
 No transaction or sale is required for the GDPR to affect how you are protecting personal data.

 Now let’s be clear, for the GDPR to be enforced against a US company – marketing must be targeted at an EU country.
 But what qualifies as targeting?
 As it turns out, it might not take very much.
 If your websites accept EU currency, use European languages or domains it could very well be considered as targeted.

 So how can you ensure you are following GDPR guidelines?